-9.2 The Company has not recognized its deferred tax asset relating to tax losses amounting to Rs.
-25.77 (2019: Rs.
-25.75) million as the Company is uncertain about the timing and extent of future taxable profits against which such benefits can be utilized.
+10.2 The Company has not recognized its deferred tax asset relating to deductible temporary differences of investments in associate and unabsorbed tax depreciation amounting to Rs.
+25.77 (2020: Rs.
+25.77) million as the Company is uncertain about the timing and extent of future taxable profits against which such benefits can be utilized.